redfoxofwealden/antonov-battleship-game/README.md

     break
 ```

-To pass the lint the code was changed to this shown below.
+To pass the lint test the code was changed to this shown below.

 ```py
 if self._check_coord_picked(row, column) is False: